 The incident was referred to the police on Tuesday.
-Thames Valley Police confirmed on Wednesday that they had received a complaint and were considering a charge of racially aggravated public disorder.
+Thames Valley Police confirmed on Wednesday that they have received a complaint and are considering a charge of racially aggravated public disorder.

-The university has promised to look into the incident once the police have completed their investigation.
+The university has promised to look into the incident once the police have completed its investigation.

-The Oxford University Student Union released the following statement condemning the disturbances at the event and distancing itself from the individual.
+The Oxford University Student Union has released a statement condemning the disturbances at the event and distancing themselves from the individual.

-“This demonstrates our new policy on hatred and racism and we will have zero tolerance for anti-Semitism, something that should have happened a long time ago,” said the deputy foreign minister.
+“This demonstrates our new policy on hatred and racism and we will have zero tolerance for anti-Semitism, something that should have happened a long time ago,” said Ayalon.

 Ayalon received a hostile reception at the university and was heckled throughout his talk by accusations of “war crimes” and racism.
 Another student carrying a Palestinian flag tried to approach the platform from which Ayalon was speaking and was led out by security staff.

-Speaking to a partly hostile audience, Ayalon took a number of hostile questions and received applause at the end.
-Ayalon said that after the event, several students approached him thanking him for providing a narrative they said they had never heard before.
+Speaking to a partly hostile audience, Ayalon took a number of hostile questions but received applause at the end.
+Ayalon said that after the event, several students approached him, thanking him for providing a narrative they said they had never heard before.